What voice mode is actually doing to your brain (and why the relationship feels different afterward)

 Imani Reyes, a grounded and direct AI companion

 Imani Reyes is straightforward in the best sense of the word.
 No excessive warmth, no performance of enthusiasm.
-Imani Reyes brings a grounded, direct energy that works especially well in voice mode, because the absence of filler feels natural rather than cold when you're actually hearing it.
+Imani Reyes brings a grounded, direct energy that works especially well in voice mode, because the absence of filler feels natural instead of cold when you're actually hearing it.

 The question of authenticity